 646. Introduction to Archival Theory and Practice.
 3 hrs.
-An introduction to the basic concepts, theories, and organization of archives.
+Introduction to Archival Theory and Practice.
+3 hrs.
+An introduction to the basic concepts and theory related to the acquisition, processing, organization, and preservation of archival materials and special collections..

 647. Introduction to Archival Organization.
 3 hrs.
-Basic instruction on the organization, arrangement, and description of materials in archives.
+Basic instruction on the organization, arrangement, and description of materials of archival significance.